 How long should an exterior house painting last?

 Generally, an exterior house painting job should last between 5-10 years depending on a variety of factors.
 But this can significantly vary depending on various factors such as the siding material, the quality of the paint used, the climate you live in, and how well the house was prepped before painting.
 Exterior paint acts as a protective barrier from the elements.
+Regular cleaning can help extend this lifespan by removing corrosive salts and bird droppings.

 How often should you paint the outside of your house?

 There’s no one-size-fits-all answer.
 Most experts recommend repainting every 5-10 years.
 This ultimately depends on the condition of the current paint.
 Consider factors like your local climate, siding type, and paint quality.
 Regular inspections can help determine if your home needs a refresh.
 You’ll want to pay attention to areas like wood trim that may need to be painted more often.
+Window sills and door frames often bear the brunt of water runoff and may require more frequent attention than the main walls.

 Can exterior paint last 20 years?

 It’s unlikely.
 While certain premium paints under ideal circumstances might approach that timeframe, numerous factors influence paint degradation.
 Exposure to elements, improper preparation, or using lower-quality paint drastically shorten the lifespan, making 20 years highly improbable.
 It’s generally recommended that you repaint your home’s exterior before it gets to that point.
+By the 20-year mark, even if the paint looks “okay” from the curb, the protective chemicals have likely evaporated, leaving the siding vulnerable.

 What is the best month to paint outside?

 The ideal painting time minimizes rain risk and offers moderate temperatures and humidity levels, which aid in proper drying and a smooth surface finish.
 While this varies based on your location, generally, late spring and early fall often provide the sweet spot.
 Avoiding the scorching heat of mid-summer, which can cause paint to dry too rapidly and crack, and the frigid winter temperatures that hinder drying and proper curing, is crucial for a successful exterior paint job.
-For exterior house painters in New Britain, PA, we recommend the early and late summer months, like May and September.
+For exterior house painters in New Britain, we recommend the early and late summer months, like May and September.